Benefits of using a home equity loan for home improvements

 Increased home value

 Home improvements can add equity to the home.
-Remodeling magazine estimates that remodeling projects return 48% to 94% of the project cost at resale, depending on location and type of project.
 A local real estate professional can help predict the impact your renovation will have on your home’s resale value.
 Some owners use home equity loans to make specific high return improvements, increasing the home’s appeal before listing for sale.

 Tips for getting the most out of your home equity loan